fredyGabriel/crackseg/docs/guides/developer-guides/architecture/legacy/README.md

 # Architecture Guides

+> Legacy notice: historical documentation.
+See `docs/guides/developer-guides/architecture/` for the
+> current architecture and `architectural_decisions.md` (ADR) for current decisions.

 This directory contains guides for the technical architecture and design decisions of the CrackSeg project.

 ## Contents